jburz2001/jburz2001.github.io/_posts/2025-11-14-polynomial-manifolds-for-dimensionality-reduction.md

 \end{equation}
 $$

-The solution to~\eqref{eqn:V1_min_problem} is given by the matrix of POD basis vectors obtained through the SVD.
+The solution to this least--squares problem is given by the matrix of POD basis vectors obtained through the SVD.

 With linear decoder $\mathbf{V}_1$ now in hand we can compute the reconstruction error associated with it, $\mathcal{E}_1$: